-Keeping in mind that $m_2$ is the standard model type that was used to produce all data, we see that this model type has the smallest entropy of all other models in the context of cases a) and b) - it turns out as the best model to select.
+Keeping in mind that $m{\tilde{t}}$ is the standard model type that was used to produce all data, we see that this model type has the smallest entropy of all other models - it turns out as the best model to select.
 Therefore, our model selection criterion is valid in our example.

-For cases c) and d) of different parameter regimes and random deviations the smaller model fits slightly better to the data.
+For the case d) of different parameter regimes and random deviations the smaller model fits only slightly worse to the data.
 Why?
-The reason behind is that the random deviations and the systematic deviations are in the same range; for only a small number of observations for one individual (N = 6) the difference becomes hard to detect: the proposed method reaches its limits.
+The reason behind is that the random deviations and the systematic deviations are in the same range; for only a small number of observations for one individual (n = 5) the difference becomes hard to detect.

 Here we encounter a fundamental problem of data modeling: how do we know that for a given observation variance the number of observed data points are sufficient to select a model properly?
-What difference of complexity should be taken as argument for a model to be more valid than another one?
+What difference of complexity should be taken as a reason for a model to be more valid than another one?
 Theses questions are still open for research.